Category Archives: Alfred Hitchcock

 Grade: A

-A fabulous offering by stylistic director Alfred Hitchcock, Dial M for Murder (1954) arrived on the scene when the cinematic genius was hitting his stride in the United States, already found success in England.
+A fabulous offering by stylistic director Alfred Hitchcock, Dial M for Murder (1954) arrived on the scene when the cinematic genius was hitting his stride in the United States after finding success in England.

-The late 1950s and early 1960s revealed his best offerings, but this one is no slouch either.
+The late 1950s and early 1960s revealed his best offerings, but this is no slouch.
 The film mixes thrills, double-cross, and murder in a way only Hitchcock can- perfectly.

 It is fast-paced and shot almost like a play, using primarily one set only.
 Based on the Broadway hit, which came first.